 All N-Series Tractors - Ford-Ferguson 9N, 2N, and Ford 8N

 First, regardless if your tractor is 6 or 12 volts, you should carefully inspect the wiring.
-Look for cracked insulation, splices, bare spots, cuts, etc. What you are looking for on terminals is rusty hardware and any other signs of corrosion.
+Look for cracked insulation, splices, bare spots, cuts, etc. What you are looking for on terminals is dull or rusty hardware and any other signs of corrosion.
 You will usually find at least a few things that require attention.
-But, before you start playing around with the wiring, disconnect the ground cable at the battery.
+Before you start playing around with the wiring, disconnect the battery ground cable.

 The tangled mess of wires on your tractor (or even the brand new harness you bought) may appear impossibly confusing.
 But the wiring on a Ford 8N tractor is really very simple.
 The following section should walk you through a complete rewiring job.

 The easiest way I have found to help people get their wiring figured out, is to break it down into separate circuits, and deal with them individually.

 This walk-thru is based on the original 8N tractor 6 volt wiring.
 Some earlier 9N and 2N tractors had one-wire generators and used a cutout instead of a voltage regulator.
 Many of those were later converted to the 8N type generator and voltage regulator, so this walk-through will work for many of those also.

 Let's start with the most difficult system and work down from there.
 Starting with the battery charging circuit will let us begin with the wires in the harness that are noticeably larger in size.
 There should be three or four large wires that should have yellow colored insulation.